viktor-platform/sample-chemical-initial-value-problems/README.md

 ![](manifest/pictures/Input_structure.PNG)

-In the reaction field all reactions can be put in, and with the names a user gives to the species themselves, so no working with Ca and Cb, which can quickly become confusing.
+In the reaction field all reactions can be put in (supports multiplication (\*), and powers(\*\*)), and with the names a user gives to the species themselves, so no working with Ca and Cb, which can quickly become confusing.
 Then all constants k1-kx get a user defined value.
 All that is left then is the species table where all participating species are filled in.
 All species get an initial concentration.
+Finally, a user can input the reactions a species undergoes
+(supports addition (+), subtraction (-), and multiplication (*)),
-Finally, a user can input the reactions a species undergoes, and whether it reacts or is formed. yielding a graph of their predicted reaction.
+and whether it reacts or is formed. yielding a graph of their predicted reaction.

 ![](manifest/ODE_interface.PNG)